zolyfarkas/spf4j/src/site/markdown/logging.md

 Logging is a core aspect of every application.
 The recommended approach to logging is [structured logging](https://stackify.com/what-is-structured-logging-and-why-developers-need-it/).
 To have have efficient and structured logging, your application needs to log to files.
-(The console is not good for structured data since various libraries and the JVM write there messages in various formats)
+(The console is not ideal for structured data due to various libraries, including JVM using it for messages in various formats...)

 Let's see how logging structured data is done: